Skip to main content

 Maximizing Pre-Tax Deductions

-For example, a $5,000 401(k) contribution in the 22% tax bracket saves $1,100 in taxes ($5,000 * 0.22).
-The calculator automatically calculates tax savings from pre-tax deductions and shows your adjusted taxable income.
+A $5,000 401(k) contribution in the 22% bracket saves $1,100 in federal income tax ($5,000 × 0.22).
+FICA (7.65%) still applies to pre-tax 401(k) contributions, so the FICA portion of withholding doesn't change.
+The calculator shows the federal tax savings and the resulting adjusted taxable income.

 Pay Transparency and Salary Negotiation in 2026